iPanja/steam-idler/README.md

 - [ ] Add linux support in creating/killing the new process (`ui.c`)
 - [ ] Re-format the add a game window/list
 - [ ] Get an app's name from its APP ID to make the application more user-friendly
+- [ ] Cleanup the process of restarting idlers when the connection to Steam goes down
+- [ ] Transfer to a new UI library that requires less DLLs